 Clearly, grammatical learning is not going to involve learning those aspects of grammar which are determined by universal (hence innate) grammatical operations and principles.
-Rather, grammatical learning will be limited to those parameters (i.e. dimensions or aspects) of grammar which are subject to languageparticular variation (and hence vary from one language to another).
+Rather, grammatical learning will be limited to those parameters (i.e. dimensions or aspects) of grammar which are subject to language-particular variation (and hence vary from one language to another).
 In other words, grammatical learning will be limited to parametrised aspects of grammar (i.e. those aspects of grammar which are subject to parametric variation from one language to another).
 The obvious way to determine just what aspects of the grammar of their native language children have to learn is to examine the range of parametric variation found in the grammars of different (adult) natural languages.

-We can illustrate one type of parametric variation across languages in terms of the following contrast between the Italian examples in (18a,b) below, and their English counterparts in (18c,d):
+We can illustrate one type of parametric variation across languages in terms of the following contrast between the Italian examples in (8a, b) below, and their English counterparts in (8c, d):

-(18) (a) Maria parla francese (b) Parla francese (c) Maria speaks French (d) Speaks French
+(8) (a) Maria parla francese (b) Parla francese (c) Maria speaks French (d) Speaks French

-As (18a) and (18c) illustrate, the Italian verb parlare and its English counterpart speak (as used here) are two-place predicates which require both a subject argument like Maria and an object argument like francese/French: in both cases, the verb is finite (more specifically it is a present-tense form) and agrees with its subject Maria (and hence is a third-person-singular form).
-But what are we to make of Italian sentences like (18b) Parla francese (= 'Speaks French') in which the verb parla 'speaks' has the overt complement francese 'French' but has no overt subject?
+As (8a) and (8c) illustrate, the Italian verb parlare and its English counterpart speak (as used here) have a subject like Maria and an object like francese/French: in both cases, the verb is a present-tense form which agrees with its subject Maria (and hence is a third-person-singular form).
+But what are we to make of Italian sentences like (8b) Parla francese (= 'Speaks French') in which the verb parla 'speaks' has the overt object francese 'French' but has no overt subject?
 The answer suggested in work over the past few decades is that the verb in such cases has a null subject which can be thought of as a silent or invisible counterpart of the pronouns he/she which appear in the corresponding English translation 'He/She speaks French'.
-This null subject is conventionally designated as pro, so that (18b) has the structure pro parla francese 'pro speaks French', where pro is a null-subject pronoun.
+This null subject is conventionally designated as pro, so that (8b) has the structure pro parla francese 'pro speaks French', where pro is a null subject pronoun.

-There are two reasons for thinking that the verb parla 'speaks' has a null subject in (18b).
-Firstly, parlare 'speak' (in the relevant use) is a two-place predicate which requires both a subject argument and an object argument: under the nullsubject analysis, its subject argument is pro (a null pronoun).
-Secondly, finite verbs agree with their subjects in Italian: hence, in order to account for the fact that the verb parla is in the third-person-singular form in (18b), we need to posit that it has a third-person-singular subject; under the null-subject analysis, we can say that parla 'speaks' has a null pronoun (pro) as its subject, and that pro (if used to refer to Maria) is a third-person-feminine-singular pronoun.
+There are two reasons for thinking that the verb parla 'speaks' has a null subject in (8b).
+Firstly, parlare 'speak' (in the relevant use) is a verb which requires both a subject and an object: under the null subject analysis, its subject is pro (a null pronoun).
+Secondly, finite verbs (i.e. verbs which carry tense and agreement properties) agree with their subjects in Italian: hence, in order to account for the fact that the present-tense verb parla 'speaks' is in the third-person-singular form in (8b), we need to posit that it has a third-person-singular subject; under the null subject analysis, we can say that parla 'speaks' has a null pronoun (pro) as its subject, and that pro (if used to refer to Maria) is a third-person-feminine-singular pronoun.